The PLC Archive

 The ever-expanding collection, located in Mollison House, owes much to Old Collegians and the broader school community who have generously donated countless treasured items and hours of voluntary service over the years.

 The Archive is regularly accessed by academic and professional researchers, family historians, PLC staff, students and Old Collegians for curriculum research programs.
-A component of the Year 7 curriculum includes a unit examining the history of PLC, and students across all year levels regularly access the collection for research, learning and community service outcomes.
+A component of the Years 1 and 7 curriculum includes a unit examining the history of PLC, and students across all year levels regularly access the collection for research, learning and community service outcomes.

 The PLC Heritage Centre